Shailesh0209/Movie-Ticket/README.md

 # Movie-Ticket-Project
-This project involves building a Vue.js web application for managing venues, and movies.
+- This project involves building a Vue.js web application for managing venues, and movies.
-The application has two user roles: administrators and users.
-Admin can add, edit, and delete venue details and movies through modals.
-Users can view and book venues and movies.
+- The application has two user roles: administrators and users.
+- Admin can add, edit, and delete venue details and movies through modals.
+- Users can view and book venues and movies.
+- Admin and Users can search venue or movie name using search box.

 ## Frameworks used
 - Flask for API